iredmail/docs/en_US/installation/0-install.iredmail.with.remote.mysql.server.md

   understand what it's used for, and less confuse with default `root` user.
 * You must replace `192.168.1.200` by the real IP address of your iRedMail server in above command.
-* It's recommended to delete this user AFTER iRedMail installation, it won't be used anymore.
-We will give you SQL command to delete it later.

 If you tried to install iRedMail with this remote MySQL server before, please backup existing databases __on remote MySQL server first__, then drop them and